Grace (company): Shipping

 In 1916, Grace acquired a controlling interest in the Pacific Mail Steamship Company.
 In 1921, Pacific received five 535 ft.
 President class ships from the United States Shipping Board for transpacific operation.
 In 1923, the US Shipping board decided to place the five ships up for bid and Dollar Shipping Company won the bid.
 With no large ships for the transpacific operations, Grace sold the Pacific Mail, its registered name, and goodwill to Dollar.
 Now without a transpacific service, Grace did not need the six intercoastal freighters and sold them to the American Hawaiian Line.
 At this time, Grace formed the Panama Mail Steamship Company, to operate the smaller ships that were formerly owned and used by the Pacific Mail in the Central American trade.
 These ships were not involved in the sale to Dollar.

-Grace Line ship Santa Rosa in port.
-This photograph appeared with the Los Angeles Times article of December 13, 1932, "Ocean Speedster Opens New Shipping Chapter, Ship Ushers in New Era, Santa Rosa, Grace Line's Steamer, First of Four Sister Vessels, Arrives in Port."

 On the death of William R. Grace in 1904, he was succeeded by William L. Sauders as company president followed by Joseph Peter Grace Sr. (1872–1950) who became president in 1907.
-In 1938 the Colombian Line merged with Grace Line bringing an end to the Colombian Line.
+In 1938, the Colombian Line merged with Grace Line bringing an end to the Colombian Line.
 During World War II, Grace Lines operated transport for the U.S. War Shipping Administration, including the SS Sea Marlin.